This Is Acting: Singles

 In September 2015, Sia confirmed the album's lead single "Alive" would be released later that month and was originally written for Adele; the English singer and songwriter co-wrote but "rejected" the song at the last minute.
 The album's release date, 29 January 2016, was confirmed in early November 2015.
 "Cheap Thrills" was released as the album's second official single on 17 December 2015, and it was originally planned for Rihanna.

 "The Greatest" was released as the first single from the deluxe version of the album on 5 September 2016.
 It features vocals from American rapper Kendrick Lamar.

-"Move Your Body" was released as the fourth single from the album on 6 January 2017.
+"Move Your Body" was released as the third single from the album on 6 January 2017.
 The song was originally planned for Shakira.
+"Reaper" was released in Australia as the fourth single from the album on 29 May 2017.

-"Unstoppable" was released as the fifth official single from the album on 18 July 2022, after gaining traction over the years from usage in commercials and TikTok videos.
+"Unstoppable" was released as the fifth and final single from the album on 18 July 2022, after gaining traction over the years from usage in commercials and TikTok videos.